Primary

 Control your descent completely—don't drop onto the box.
 Use your arms as counterbalance by extending them forward.
 Keep your knee tracking over your toes and avoid letting it cave inward.
 Pause briefly on the box before standing to eliminate momentum.

-Want Single-Leg Squat to Box in your program?
+See where Single-Leg Squat to Box fits in your weekly plan

 Stand on one leg in front of a box at appropriate height.